toontownlpz/The-Classic-Pack/README.md

  - <b>GUI Animation</b> ➜ Disabled
  - <b>Animation Smoothing</b> ➜ Disabled

 ---

-If you notice any inaccuracies or errors with this pack, feel free to use the issues tab of this repo, or contact me directly on [Discord](https://discord.com/) @ <b>robertfwallis#7169</b>

----

 This content pack is not affiliated with The Walt Disney Company and/or the Disney Interactive Media Group, Toontown Rewritten, or [contentpacks.net](https://contentpacks.net/).<sup>[1]</sup> Use of this pack confirms you hereby release these entities of any responsibility when it comes to the use of The Classic Pack.